Open 10am-4pm

 Yes.
 Call of the Wild Food Court is open.
 Tasty treats at the Trek Kitchen include mac & cheese topped with crispy chicken or pulled pork.
 Sweet tooths will love Scoop’d, serving Sebastian Joe’s ice cream and Icees.
 Call of the Wild is open daily, 10 am - 3 pm.
 Plus, Penguin Café welcomes you with an updated menu and look.

-Are stroller and scooters (ECVs- Electric Conveyance Vehicles) still available to rent?
+Are stroller and scooters (ECVs- Electric Conveyance Vehicles) available to rent?

 Strollers are available to rent of a first come, first serve basis.
 Single strollers are $8.00 and Double strollers are $11.00.